bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Regular.md

 The behavior associated with the `g` flag is different when the `.exec()` method is used.

-The roles of "class" and "argument" get reversed:
+The roles of “class” and “argument” get reversed:

 In the case of `.match()`, the string class (or data type) owns the method and the regular expression is just an argument,